remkop/picocli/README.md

 Picocli can generate completion scripts for bash and zsh, and offers [`picocli-shell-jline2`](picocli-shell-jline2/README.md) and [`picocli-shell-jline3`](picocli-shell-jline3/README.md) modules with JLine `Completer` implementations for building interactive shell applications.

 Picocli-based applications can easily [integrate](https://picocli.info/#_dependency_injection) with Dependency Injection containers.
+The [Micronaut](https://micronaut.io/) microservices framework has [built-in support](https://docs.micronaut.io/latest/guide/index.html#commandLineApps) for picocli.
+Picocli ships with a [`picocli-spring-boot-starter` module](https://github.com/remkop/picocli/tree/master/picocli-spring-boot-starter) that includes a `PicocliSpringFactory` and auto-configuration to use Spring dependency injection in your picocli command line application.
+The user manual has an [example](https://picocli.info/#_guice_example) of integrating with Guice.

 <a id="picocli_demo"></a>
 ![Picocli Demo help message with ANSI colors](docs/images/picocli.Demo.png?raw=true)